archcoding-books/papers/storage/haystack/haystack.md

 like Facebook also generates a large number of requests for less popular (often older) content, which we refer to as thelong tail.
-Requests from the long tail account for a significant amount of our traffic, almost all of which ac- cesses the backing photo storage hosts as these requests typically miss in the CDN.
-While it would be very con- venient to cache all of the photos for this long tail, doing so would not be cost effective because of the very large cache sizes required.
+Requests from the long tail account for a significant amount of our traffic, almost all of which accesses the backing photo storage hosts as these requests typically miss in the CDN.
+While it would be very convenient to cache all of the photos for this long tail, doing so would not be cost effective because of the very large cache sizes required.

 Our NFS-based design stores each photo in its own file on a set of commercial NAS appliances.
 A set of
 ![](2.png)
-machines, Photo Store servers, then mount all the vol- umes exported by these NAS appliances over NFS.
-Fig- ure 2 illustrates this architecture and shows Photo Store servers processing HTTP requests for images.
+machines, Photo Store servers, then mount all the volumes exported by these NAS appliances over NFS.
+Figure 2 illustrates this architecture and shows Photo Store servers processing HTTP requests for images.
 From an image’s URL a Photo Store server extracts the volume and full path to the file, reads the data over NFS, and